pfdubois/BridgeBidding/source/AdvancedSlam.rst

    4♥(one keycard) - Pass

 We see that you should be willing to go to 5♥ if partner has one with the Queen or better.
-A more mnemonic way to say this scale is 0 - 1 - 1.5 - 2 - 2.5.
+A more accurate way to say this scale is 0 - 1 - 1.5 - 2 - 2.5.

 Minorwood
 ---------